The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Steps to qualify for a fair credit loan
+5 steps to qualify for a fair credit loan

 Pay down current debt — especially credit cards

 Credit cards are especially important to pay down and keep down.
 Revolving credit, especially ones that you use heavily and carry a balance with, can hurt your ability to qualify when your credit is on the fair end of the spectrum.
+What’s more, these debts often carry high interest rates which can keep you stuck in a cycle of debt.

 Explore loans from a local bank or credit union